Verify Folder Permissions

 If you are installing Tableau Server in a non-default location on a different drive, then you will need to configure permissions on the installation folder for Run As service account as well as the predefined local accounts: Network Service, Local Service, and System.

-The following table describes the additional permissions that you need to configure if you install Tableau Server in a non-default location.
+The following table describes the permissions that you need to configure if you install Tableau Server in a non-default location.
 If you have changed the Run As service account to use a domain user account, then set all of the permissions in the table below.
 All of these permissions are set on the installation folder, and must be inherited by the subfolders and files in the installation folder.

 For more information about different accounts used by Tableau Server, see Windows Accounts and Permissions.